I have ack

 }

-Note that I didn't tested theses codes, but it should work :)
+Note that I didn't tested these functions, but they should work :)

 Disclaimer